UK Scouts unveil new growth strategy, branding

 · Digital transformation: Major digital investment to aid programme planning and delivery for all groups, improving the consistency and ease of programme delivery for all Scouting members.

 · Review and refresh of the programme for 14-25 year olds: Ensuring that programmes are youth-led, relevant and accessible to young people of all backgrounds, with a focus on employability and life skills.

 · Explore an early years provision: Researching, piloting and evaluating different models to extend Scouting to children under the age of six.

 · Inclusivity: Continue to ensure that the Scouts’ demographic better reflects UK society, with an aim to grow in another 500 areas of deprivation and under-representation, on top of the 834 groups established in similar areas over the last four years.

-· Brand refresh: A new brand focused on skills for life as the key benefit of Scouting goes live at the same time as the new strategy.
-The new visual identity reflects the modern face of Scouting in a digital age, while retaining its strong heritage, including the fleur de lis.
+· Brand refresh: A new brand focused on skills for life as the key benefit of Scouting will be launched in conjunction with the new strategy.
+The new visual identity is designed to reflect the modern face of Scouting in a digital age, while retaining its strong heritage, including the fleur de lis.